 Concept, Value, Delivery, and Impact

 In the true spirit of Thomas Edison, we are looking for innovations that not only address a need and solve a problem but also seize an opportunity and create a new market or industry.
 And true to Edison’s work, we are interested in the overall method and development of the concept and opportunity.
 We would like to understand how discovery, collaboration, iteration, prototyping, etc. contributed to the conception and development of the innovation as it progressed from genesis to design and implementation.

-Nominations are accepted in sixteen categories.
+Nominations are accepted in multiple categories.
 Categories may be broken down into sub-categories

 which reflect the emerging innovations of each year.

 More than a century before they became realities, Thomas Edison accurately predicted an aeronautical world that included space travel, airplanes and drones.
 Now the “sky’s the limit” for today’s inventors who are ushering in the future at supersonic speed.
 This category encompasses all innovations that relate to aviation and space.

 Little did Thomas Edison know that, upon the completion of his Menlo Park, New Jersey laboratory in 1876, he would invent the process we know today as Research and Development.
 At Menlo Park—and later at West Orange.
 Edison used a systematic process of innovation to churn out new-to-the-world technologies, including the world’s first phonograph, the incandescent electric light, the system of electrical power, motion pictures, and the alkaline storage battery.
 These technologies transformed the lives of virtually every individual in the developed world from the 1870’s to the 21st century.
 Enter products and services here that include the application of scientific knowledge to practical technological advancements such as information technology, industrial design, AI and Machine Learning, and other commercial applications.